jprili/jprili/README.md

 Hello 👋,

 It is me, James.
 I'm a Physics undergrad studying at UBC.
-Former RF Automation Software Engineer at NETGEAR.
+Former RF Automation Engineer at NETGEAR.
+I am currently attending BCIT for the Computer Systems Technology Diploma.

 When I'm not doing anything involving the aforementioned,
 I may be writing code for my personal projects.